-(i) Product risk
+Product risk

-- 13.28 The product is the provision of funds by the firm in a number of different structures predominantly to unquoted companies.
-The funding is usually provided for the long term, after the company and its management have been subject to detailed due diligence and review.
-The firm has an ongoing obligation to monitor its investee companies and their management teams, often involving representation on the board of the company and receipt of regular financial and operational information. - 13.29 The shareholding is highly visible and any failings on the part of the company would be closely aligned to the reputation of the private equity firm. - 13.30 If all these factors are present it is considered unlikely the provision of funding will be used for illegal purposes and that therefore the product will be a lower risk.
-The absence of one of these factors, such as the non availability of detailed due diligence work or the reliance on a third party, may require the firm to obtain more detailed verification to satisfy itself that the funds are being provided for legitimate purposes.
+- 13.12 The product is considered to be the provision of finance by a private equity fund that is operated, managed or advised by a private equity firm to predominantly unquoted companies.
+The funding can take place in a variety of ways and is usually provided for the long term after the portfolio company and its management have been subject to detailed due diligence.
+The private equity firm has an ongoing obligation to its investors to monitor its fund portfolio companies and will typically receive regular financial and operational information.
+The private equity fund will typically request the right to representation on the board of the portfolio company (this will usually be one or more of the executives from the private equity firm that manages or advises the fund but may be an external candidate chosen by the private equity firm for their relevant industry experience).
+The private equity fund will also typically have the right to attend portfolio company board meetings as an observer either instead of or in addition to the right to appoint a director. - 13.13 The private equity fund's shareholding in a portfolio company is often highly visible and any failings on the part of the portfolio company are closely aligned to the reputation of the private equity firm. - 13.14 If many of these factors are present it is considered unlikely that the provision of funding will be used for illegal purposes and therefore the product is low risk.
+The absence of certain of these factors, such as the absence of detailed due diligence work and/or the absence of customary investor protections, may require the private equity firm to conduct more detailed verification to satisfy itself that the financing being provided by the private equity fund is for legitimate purposes.

-(ii) Customer risk
+Customer risk